MohammadMaftoun/Time-Series-Projects/README.md

 # Contributions

 We welcome contributions!
-If you have a new time series project or an improvement to an existing project, feel free to submit a pull request.
+If you have a new time series project or an improvement to an existing project, you can submit a pull request.
 Please ensure your contributions adhere to our contribution guidelines.

 # Acknowledgements